Skip to main content

 1. Click Run.

-This guide will walk you through the process required to give database access to a Shipyard account so you can run queries against it.
+This guide will walk you through the process required to give database access to a Platform account so you can run queries against it.

 1. Log into your Snowflake Account.